Engineering-Research-and-Development/circular-twain_industrial_data_platform/README.md

 ### Identity and Access Management Layer

 The identity and access management layer implements the security technological stack to control access to data.
 The following components are deployed in the Industrial Data Platform architecture:
-- [**FIWARE KeyRock**](https://fiware-idm.readthedocs.io/en/latest/): is the FIWARE component primarly responsible for Identity Management, thus offering a user the possibility to create an identity-providing account.
+- [**FIWARE KeyRock**](https://fiware-idm.readthedocs.io/en/latest/) is the FIWARE component primarly responsible for Identity Management, thus offering a user the possibility to create an identity-providing account.
 Keyrock administrators are allowed to create multiple applications, each of which can be enriched with roles associated to particular permissions.
 In this context, organization might want the Orion-LD Context Broker to be protected from unauthorized access.
 By doing so, KeyRock would implement the Policy Decision Point (PDP) functionality with PDP Access Control Level 1 (Authentication Access).
-- [**FIWARE-PEP-Proxy Wilma**](https://fiware-pep-proxy.readthedocs.io/en/latest/): Wilma is an implementation of a PEP-proxy, that could be used in the platform in conjunction with KeyRock to come between the user and Orion so that it can intercept their requests and redirect them to the Policy Decision Point.
+- [**FIWARE-PEP-Proxy Wilma**](https://fiware-pep-proxy.readthedocs.io/en/latest/) implements a PEP-proxy, that could be used in the platform in conjunction with KeyRock to intercept user requests directed to Orion so that it can redirect them to the Policy Decision Point.